RESOStandards/reso-certification-help/docs/providers.md

 ![image](https://user-images.githubusercontent.com/88680702/164259356-26f1c86e-b75b-461b-9c5e-9f20536efb4d.png)

-The email entry screen displays which endorsements will be included in the email.
+The email entry screen displays which results will be included in the email.
 Enter the email address for your customer and select **Send Now**.

 ![image](https://user-images.githubusercontent.com/88680702/205774052-6488827a-52cb-4cd2-a89b-82860f1baae3.png)

-An email with a link to the report will be sent to your customer for review and approval.
+An email with a link to the results will be sent to your customer for review and approval.
 The button will then change from **Passed** to **Notified**.

 ![image](https://github.com/RESOStandards/reso-certification-help/assets/88680702/3ac6e616-aa59-434e-bd0a-35e454dfc50b)